 Each cabin is heated with a propane furnace.
 Pilots remain on, even during the warm summer season and will emit a small amount of radiant heat as a result.
 Please do not adjust or attempt to turn off the pilot lights on the furnaces or appliances.
 The opening for propane for the pilot will become plugged if we do not continue the flow of propane constantly.
-Any repair charges that result from customers trying to adjust the mechanicals of an appliance will be charged to the customer.
+If the gas of the heater is found to be turned off, an automatic $250 charge will be applied to the card on file.
+Any repair charges that result from customers trying to adjust the mechanicals of an appliance will also be charged to the customer.
 Thank you for your cooperation.

 Is there a laundromat facility nearby?